codecombat/codecombat/app/assets/markdown/1fhUnitOverview.md

 **Cinematic: Powering Up -** Vega explains the difference between resources and power ups.

-**Interactive: Game Tool Definitions** - Students match new vocabulary with definitions.
+**Concept Check: Game Tool Definitions** - Students match new vocabulary with definitions.

 **Cinematic: What's for Dinner** - Vega explains how to update resources and power ups.